 In the prior tip, we practiced how to draw a simple story character from the front.
 Characters will obviously need to turn, bend and move in stories, just as they do in real life.
 Now we are going to take that character and turn her to the side!

 Depending on your character’s position, some of the difficulties you might run into are:

-ii) giving the character “volume” (so that the character doesn’t appear flat).
+ii) giving the character volume (so that the character doesn’t appear flat).

-Step 1: Like last time, we begin with simple shapes to build a foundation.
+Step One: Like last time, we begin with simple shapes to build a skeleton.
 Look at the shapes you used for the front view of your character and try to imagine what they would look like from the side.
 Then, simply build your character up this way again.
 The tricky part here for me is the arms.
 My character was holding her arms out straight from her body and now I have to foreshorten them (which means make them look like they extend out into space).
 It’s also important to keep your character balanced.
 Imagine a straight line running through your figure from the top of the head to the bottom of the feet.
 (That is called a plumb line.
 The plumb line doesn’t need to be in the center or middle, it just needs to be straight up and down.
-This line will help make sure that the character isn’t tipping over.)
+This line will help make sure that the character is not tipping over.)

 As you practice, keep reminding yourself that it is more difficult to draw a character from the side than from the front, so don’t feel bad if you are struggling with this!
-The most important part is building upon simple shapes that you can more easily imagine from any angle!
+The most important part is building upon simple shapes that you can more easily imagine from any angle.